chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< note >}}

-- If using same bucket for Automate HA , new files will be uploaded for cookbooks.
+- If using same bucket for Automate HA, new files will be uploaded for cookbooks.
 There will not be any impact on the old files.
-- If using the a new bucket fot Auomate HA, new files will be uplaoded for cookbooks
+- If using a new bucket for Automate HA, new files will be uploaded for cookbooks

 {{< /note >}}

 The migration flow has been tested on following scenaiors

-- If the cookbooks were not stored in s3, at time of migration it can be resorted in S3.
+- If the cookbooks were not stored in s3,post migration it can be resorted in S3.
-- If the cookbooks were stored in s3, at time of migration it can either be restored in s3 or postgres.
+- If the cookbooks were stored in s3,post migration it can either be restored in s3 or postgres.

 ## Restore Backed Up Data to Chef Automate HA